 Medog County is the last county where Yarlung Tsangbo River flows through Tibet before entering Brahmaputra Plain.
 The main section of Yarlung Tsangbo Grand Canyon is in the county.
 This is the place with the lowest elevation, the mildest, the most abundant rainfall, and the best ecological preservation on Tibet Plateau.

-Best time to travel From June to November
+Best time to travel

-Local climate Subtropical humid climate zone of Himalayas
+Subtropical humid climate zone of Himalayas

 Tourism in Medog

-It has two world records for the world’s deepest grand canyon and the world’s longest grand canyon.
+It has two world records for “the deepest” and “the longest” grand canyon.
 It is one of the most majestic grand canyon landscape on this planet.
-One of the most distinctive landscapes in the Grand Canyon is the “horseshoe-shaped” bend of the Yarlung Tsangbo River in Pangxin village, and the Namcha Barwa Peak and Gyala Peri Peak on both sides of the Yarlung Tsangbo River.
+One of the most distinctive landscapes in the Grand Canyon is the “horseshoe-shaped” bend of Yarlung Tsangbo River in Pangxin village, and Namcha Barwa Peak, Gyala Peri Peak are on both sides of Yarlung Tsangbo River.